mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

         * CPU 3 waits and then gets a correct copy.
         * The cache line in each of CPU 2 and CPU 3 is marked as Shared.

-* Write-through caches are simpler, but write-back has some advantages: it can filter repeated writes to the same location, and if most of the cache line changes on a write-back, it can issue one large memory transaction instead of several small ones, which is more efficient.
 * Note that the problem really is that we have multiple caches, not that we have multiple cores.
 We could solve the entire problem by sharing all caches between all cores: there’s only one L1$, and all processors have to share it.
 Each cycle, the L1$ picks one lucky core that gets to do a memory operation this cycle, and runs it.
     * This works just fine.
 The only problem is that it’s also slow, because cores now spend most of their time waiting in line for their next turn at a L1$ request (and processors do a lot of those, at least one for every load/store instruction)
     * We know that one set of caches works, but when that’s too slow, the next best thing is to have multiple caches and then make them behave as if there was only one cache.